 Draws little electricity.
 Great size for sodas, waters, and a couple of days' lunches.
-The freezer is tiny but can keep an item frozen for a short time.
-Adjustable legs, stainless steel door, and a perfect size to fit in dorms, underneath desks at work, and in recreation rooms.
+Freezer is tiny but can keep an item frozen for a short time.
+Adjustable legs, stainless steel door, and a perfect size to fit in dorms, underneath desks, etc.

 Freezer is more of a separate chiller section; not for making ice cubes.

 At 2.5 cubic feet, this is a great small refrigerator that will fit well into a small space.
 It includes shelves and drink holders.
 You can find it in blue, bright red, or seafoam green.
 It includes a chiller compartment as well.

 No light inside the refrigerator, which is something to be aware of.